buildpulse/buildpulse-example-rspec/README.md

 ## CircleCI Integration

-If you have an existing RSpec project building on CircleCI, this [diff](https://github.com/Workshop64/buildpulse-example-rspec/compare/7d2004e...circle-ci) shows how to set up your `.circleci/config.yml` to send test results to BuildPulse.
+If you have an existing RSpec project building on [CircleCI](https://circleci.com/), this [diff](https://github.com/Workshop64/buildpulse-example-rspec/compare/7d2004e...circle-ci) shows how to set up your `.circleci/config.yml` to send test results to BuildPulse.

 ## GitHub Actions CI Integration

-If you have an existing RSpec project building on GitHub Actions CI, this [diff](https://github.com/Workshop64/buildpulse-example-rspec/compare/7d2004e...github-actions) shows how to set up your GitHub Actions workflow to send test results to BuildPulse.
+If you have an existing RSpec project building on [GitHub Actions](https://github.com/features/actions), this [diff](https://github.com/Workshop64/buildpulse-example-rspec/compare/7d2004e...github-actions) shows how to set up your GitHub Actions workflow to send test results to BuildPulse.

 ## Semaphore CI Integration

-If you have an existing RSpec project building on Semaphore, this [diff](https://github.com/Workshop64/buildpulse-example-rspec/compare/7d2004e...semaphore) shows how to set up your `.semaphore/semaphore.yml` workflow to send test results to BuildPulse.
+If you have an existing RSpec project building on [Semaphore](https://semaphoreci.com/), this [diff](https://github.com/Workshop64/buildpulse-example-rspec/compare/7d2004e...semaphore) shows how to set up your `.semaphore/semaphore.yml` workflow to send test results to BuildPulse.